magicant/sesh/doc/development/codingstyle.md

 The pointed-to object type of a std::shared_ptr should normally be const-qualified.
 Sharing a modifiable object is typically a bad design.

+### Special member functions

+If at least one of the following special member functions is explicitly declared in a class type, all of them should be declared.

+- Copy constructor
+- Move constructor
+- Copy assignment operator
+- Move assignment operator
+- Destructor

+Prefer defaulted definition of special member functions over manual definition where possible.

 ## Doxygen comments

 ## Other C++ features